How to Recycle Halloween Pumpkins for Wildlife

 5. Plant Pumpkin Seeds

-The squash bee is one of many insects to pollinate pumpkin flowers.
-If you have room in your yard, you can save seeds for a harvest of pumpkins next year.
+The squash bee is one of many insects to that visit pumpkin flowers as a source of nectar and pollen for themselves and their young.
+If you have room in your yard, you can save seeds to grow your own of pumpkins next year and feed the pollinators in the process.

 Garden for Wildlife All Year